wavefrontHQ/docs/pages/doc/ts_taggify.md

 </tr>
 <tr>
 <td>metric&vert;source&vert;&#123;tagk,&lt;pointTagKey&gt;&#125;</td>
 <td>The set of data to extract a node from for the purpose of creating a synthetic point tag.
 Use &#123;tagk, pointTagKey&#125; if you want to extract a node from an existing point tag value.
-To use this approach, enter `tagk` followed by the particular point tag key associated with the point tag value. <div>For example, if you have point tag `Region=us-west-2b`, and you want to create a synthetic point tag based on the 1st zeroBasedNodeIndex, that is, `west`, then you specify `tagk, Region` in the query and set the zeroBasedNodeIndex to 1.
-In this example, you also have to use the `delimiterDefinition` parameter to specify a hyphen (“-“) as a delimiter.</div></td></tr>
+To use this approach, enter <code>tagk</code> followed by the particular point tag key associated with the point tag value. <div>For example, if you have point tag <code>Region=us-west-2b</code>, and you want to create a synthetic point tag based on the 1st zeroBasedNodeIndex, that is, <code>west</code>, then you specify <code>tagk, Region</code> in the query and set <code>zeroBasedNodeIndex</code> to 1.
+In this example, you also have to use the <code>delimiterDefinition</code> parameter to specify a hyphen (“-“) as a delimiter.</div></td></tr>
 <tr>
 <td>&lt;newPointTagKey&gt;, zeroBasedNodeIndex, delimiterDefinition</td>
 <td>Use these parameters to create a point tag using a zeroBasedNodeIndex approach.
 You use that approach if you want to  extract a single node from an existing source name, metric name, or point tag value and rename the source.